AlanCoding/playbooks/README.md

 Switch `debug_state=present` to absent to undo this.

+In the development environment, this will modify the file on your _host_ machine at `tools/docker-compose/_sources/local_settings.py`, which is templated by the docker-compose playbook.
+This is hard to track, so be warned.

 #### Action - replace receptor binary

 Before you go changing anything, you probably want to print the current versions